danenbm/fintech-m21-kasei-coin/README.md

 The contracts were developed and tested using the following tools:
 * The OpenZeppelin Solidity library was used to import ERC-20 and crowdsale functionalities.
 * The Ethereum Remix IDE was used to develop, compile, and deploy the code.
-* Genache was used to create a local Ethereum blockchain with test accounts to which the contracts were deployed.
+* Genache was used to create a local Ethereum blockchain to which the contracts were deployed.
 * MetaMask is a digital wallet for Ethereum and was used to link the Remix IDE to the local blockchain.
  * Injected Web3 was used to create a link between Remix and MetaMask.
  * MetaMask was connected to the network created by Genache, and test accounts from Genache were imported into MetaMask.